Alexander Dovzhenko: World War II

-Ukraine in Flames, which was denounced for its alleged 'veiled nationalistic moods'.
+Ukraine in Flames was denounced for its alleged 'veiled nationalistic moods'.
 There are two versions of who was behind the denunciation.
-Nikita Khrushchev, who was head of the Ukrainian communist party at the time, paid tribute to Dovzhenko in his memoirs as a "brilliant director", and described the denunciation of Ukraine in Flames as a "disgraceful affair" initiated by the head of the political administration of the Red Army, Aleksandr Shcherbakov, who "was obviously trying hard to fan Stalin's anger by harping on the charge that the film scenario was extremely nationalistic."
+Nikita Khrushchev, who was head of the Ukrainian Communist party at the time, paid tribute to Dovzhenko in his memoirs as a "brilliant director", and described the denunciation of Ukraine in Flames as a "disgraceful affair" initiated by the head of the political administration of the Red Army, Aleksandr Shcherbakov, who "was obviously trying hard to fan Stalin's anger by harping on the charge that the film scenario was extremely nationalistic."
 Dovzhenko had read the scenario aloud to Khrushchev, but he claimed not to have paid much attention to it because he was focused on the war.

-But a police report sent at the time by the head of the NKVD Vsevolod Merkulov to the party secretary in charge of culture, Andrei Zhdanov, said that Dovzhenko greatly resented the behaviour of Khrushchev, and leaders of the Ukrainian writers' union, who had praised the scenario on first reading, but then denounced on orders from above.
+But a police report sent at the time by Vsevolod Merkulov, the head of the NKVD, to the party secretary in charge of culture, Andrei Zhdanov, said that Dovzhenko greatly resented the behaviour of Khrushchev, and leaders of the Ukrainian Writers' Union, who had praised the scenario on first reading, but then denounced on orders from above.
 Dovzhenko was quoted as saying "I don't hold anything against Stalin.
-I hold something against .. people who throw malicious slogans at me after all their admiration of the screenplay - these people cannot guide the war and the people.
+I hold something against [...] people who throw malicious slogans at me after all their admiration of the screenplay - these people cannot guide the war and the people.
 This is trash."

 Although most of his time was spent writing, Dovzhenko requested to work as a documentary filmmaker for the Central Newsreel Studio, resulting in two documentary films.
 During the war, Dovzhenko also wrote Povist’ polum’ianykh lit (Chronicle of Flaming Years, 1945), which was later adapted into an award-winning 1961 film directed by Yuliya Solntseva.
 Earlier, Solntseva adapted another Dovzhenko work: Poem of the Sea.